-In 2012, he made his acting debut with a supporting role and later on starred in the first installment of the nostalgic hit series Reply.
-After his appearance in Reply 1997, he appeared in various dramas like Master's Sun (2013) with So Ji Sub and Gong Hyo Jin, Hello Monster (2015) with Jang Na Ra, Choi Won Young, and Park Bo Gum, and Squad 38 (2016) with SNSD's Sooyoung.
-Most recently, he starred opposite Jung So Min in the drama The Smile Has Left Your Eyes (2018).
+In 2012, he made his acting debut with a supporting role and later on starred in the first installment of the nostalgic hit series, Reply 1997.
+After that, he appeared in various dramas like Master's Sun, Hello Monster, Squad 38, and The Smile Has Left Your Eyes.

 6. Yook Sung Jae from BtoB

 Did you know that this charming guy is actually the vocalist of his K-pop group?
-Until recently, BtoB had been active in producing albums and singles under their label, Cube Entertainment.
-They've also done several concerts up until 2018.
-However, the military enlistment of some members forced the group to have a temporary hiatus, and Yook Sung Jae shined in various K-drama roles.
+BtoB had been active in producing albums and singles under their label, Cube Entertainment.
+However, the military enlistment of some members forced the group to have a temporary hiatus before, and Yook Sung Jae shined in various K-drama roles.

-During his early acting career, he played a minor role in Reply 1994 (2013) with Go Ara and Jung Woo.
-He got his break as the leading man in Who Are You: School 2015 with Kim So Hyun and Nam Joo Hyuk.
+During his early acting career, he played a minor role in Reply 1994.
+He got his break as the leading man in Who Are You: School 2015.
 If you've stuck to mainstream K-dramas, though, you probably know him as Deok Hwa, the adorable chaebol who calls Gong Yoo his samcheon in Goblin.
 Before he enlisted in the military, Sung Jae's last K-drama was Mystic Pop-Up Bar.

 7. D.O. from EXO

-It's quite impossible for a K-pop fan in the Philippines not to know the boy band EXO.
-Even if they're not the main group you idolize, you've surely heard of them or their hit songs.
-Since they debuted in 2013, EXO has been a top talent at SM Entertainment and has become K-pop sensations all over the world.
+It's quite impossible for a Pinoy K-pop fan not to know the boy group, EXO.
+Even if they're not your main idols, you've surely heard of them or their hit songs.
+Since they debuted in 2013, EXO has been a top talent at SM Entertainment and has become a K-pop sensation all over the world.

 While a few of the members have made acting debuts, too, D.O. (or Do Kyung Soo) has made a name for himself as a K-drama actor.
-He has even been cast in the box-office hit films like Along With the Gods: The Two Worlds (2017) and Along with the Gods: The Last 49 Days (2018).
-When it comes to TV dramas, he has starred with Jo In Sung and Gong Hyo Jin in It's Okay, That's Love (2014), Hello Monster (2015), and Be Positive (2016).
-Most recently, he starred as the lead in 100 Days My Prince.
+He has even been cast in the box-office hit films like Along With the Gods: The Two Worlds and My Annoying Brother!
+When it comes to TV dramas, he has starred in It's Okay, That's Love, Hello Monster, Be Positive, and 100 Days My Prince.
 After his discharge from the military, D.O. is already for two projects, namely the movie Moon and the remake of the Taiwanese film, Secret.